DrakirL/DrakirL.github.io/p10/rules/general.md

 ### Training: Occupations, Educations, Vehicles, Games, & Instruments
 Training is one way to easily gain Advantage.
 If you have any Training in some area, ham it up!<br>
-If you can describe how your training should let you be better at a Test of Skill, you gain Advantage on that Test for free!
+If you can describe how your training should let you be better at any Test other than an Attack or Save, you gain Advantage on that Test for free!
 You need only ask the GM to make sure :) <br>
 *Examples: Gain Advantage on a Test of Performance by playing an instrument you've practiced, on a Test of Handling for controlling a machine you've worked with regularily, or on a Test of Lore regarding a subject you are educated in.*

 ## Proficiency
 Sometimes you can be more than just skilled, and sometimes merely being skilled is not enough to gain a benefit or avoid a penalty.
-+ If you lack Proficiency with a of weapon, you can't add your Combat Mastery to any Attack trying to use its properties.
++ If you lack Proficiency with a weapon, you can't add your Skill Bonus to any Attack trying to use its properties.
-+ If you lack Proficiency with a of armor, you are Encumbered whilst wearing armor of that type.
++ If you lack Proficiency with a set of armor, you are Encumbered whilst wearing armor of that type.
-+ If you lack Proficiency with a of shield, you can't use a shield of that type to Block?
++ If you lack Proficiency with a shield, you can't use a shield of that type to Block.
-+ If you lack Proficiency with a of focus, you can't add your Combat Mastery to any Spells you cast through that focus.
++ If you lack Proficiency with a focus, you can't use a focus of that type to cast any Spell.

 # Timescales
 To reduce the need for calculations of interpretations, we often measure time in abstract terms:<br>